+Table 3 shows the Navy's currently planned schedule for procuring 12 Columbia-class boats and a notional alternative schedule that would start two years earlier and end two years later than the Navy's currently planned schedule.
 Although the initial ship in the alternative schedule would be procured in FY2019, it could be executed as it if were funded in FY2021.
-Subsequent ships in the alternative schedule that are funded earlier than they would be under the Navy's currently planned schedule could also be executed as if they were funded in the year called for under the Navy's schedule.
-Congress in the past has funded the procurement of ships whose construction was executed as if they had been procured in later fiscal years.70 The ability to stretch the end of the procurement schedule by two years, to FY2035, could depend on the Navy's ability to carefully husband the use of the nuclear fuel cores on the last two Ohio-class SSBNs, so as to extend the service lives of these two ships by one or two years.
+Subsequent ships in the alternative schedule that are funded earlier than they would be under the Navy's currently planned schedule.
+Congress in the past has funded the procurement of ships whose construction was executed as if they had been procured in later fiscal years.82 The ability to stretch the end of the procurement schedule by two years, to FY2035, could depend on the Navy's ability to carefully husband the use of the nuclear fuel cores on the last two Ohio-class SSBNs, so as to extend the service lives of these two ships by one or two years.
 Alternatively, Congress could grant the Navy the authority to begin construction on the 11th boat a year before its nominal year of procurement, and the 12th boat two years prior to its nominal year of procurement.